 - King's Valley and the Royal Crypt, the latter of which contains an eerie reworking of a very familiar old tune.

-- Doesn't help that the first room after the second bell contains a Dark Darknut that is pretty much Boss in Mook Clothing.
+- Doesn't help that the room after the second bell contains two Red Darknuts and a Black Knight, which is pretty much a Boss in Mook Clothing.

 - Judging by the comment about her eyes being "full of life," it seems that Zelda is still conscious and fully aware of everything around her even though she's been turned to stone.
 And she was in the room when Vaati attacked her father, the King...